 do?It's a special request header.
 Just set it to the name of your language pack (e.g., "x-am-internationalization: Hindi"

-), and your API will respond with messages in that language.
-It works for error messages, responses, and more.
+), and your API will respond with error messages in that language.

 Accept-Language